vatpac-technology/sops/docs/controller-skills/military.md

 </figure>

 ### Aircraft operating inside Restricted Area
 Military aircraft are permitted to operate within their designated Restricted Area as per the relevant NOTAM.
 Even if this Restricted Area is inside civil airspace, Civil ATC has no control authority over it.
-If an AEWC aircraft is active and certified, all traffic must be transferred to that aircraft.
-The AEWC aircraft will control up to the lateral boundries of the restricted airspace.
-AEWC aircraft will hand off departing traffic back to your control authority at **10nm** from the boundary.

-Airborne Early Warning & Control aircraft (AEWC) controls the tactical airspace, providing and supporting intellegence to fighter aircraft, supporting aircraft, surface combatants and land-based elements.

-!!! example
+!!! phraseology
     **ARA**: "DRGN379, shortly entering R604 Restricted Area, identification and control services terminated, frequency change approved.
 Contact me prior to leaving for airways clearance"
     **DRGN379**: "Wilco, DRGN379"
-    **ARA**: "ASY101, shortly entering M550 Restricted Area, contact WGTL47 on 130.5, frequency change approved"
-    **ASY101**: "Contact WGTL47 on 130.5, ASY101"

 ### ATC Activated Military Airspace
 Most Military TCUs and Tower positions, when online, control airspace that correspond to certain Restricted Area Activations.
 These are prescribed in the Local Instructions.